 Do you love science?
 Is your nose always buried in a book?
 As a teacher, you can share your passion for your favorite subject in a meaningful way – by sharing it with students.
 Teachers who love their subjects make learning fun and relevant, and they help students make connections between what they learn and why it matters.

 There are various scholarships and college loan forgiveness programs available to teachers, especially when they teach certain subjects or at schools that need a lot of teachers.
 As a student, you probably enjoy having a spring break and summer vacation.
 As a teacher, you can have those breaks in addition to other benefits.

-The Teacher Loan Forgiveness Program encourages teachers to teach in high-needs schools by making them eligible for forgiveness of up to $17,500 of their Federal Family Education Loans (FFELs) or Federal Direct Loans.
+The Teacher Loan Forgiveness Program encourages teachers to teach in high-needs schools by making them eligible for forgiveness of up to $17,500 of their Direct Subsidized and Unsubsidized Loans and Subsidized and Unsubsidized Federal Stafford Loans.

 The government offers the Teacher Education Assistance for College and Higher Education (TEACH) Grant, which gives up to $4,000 to students studying to become teachers.